artainmo/matcha/README.md

 This project uses ruby Sinatra as backend and AngularJS as frontend to build a dating app.

-This project I initially made with [pvanderl](https://github.com/pvanderl) in this [repository](https://github.com/pvanderl/19_matcha), I re-uploaded it on my profile.

 ## Run

 This project was created on macos.